Package IO/THREADS-EXCEPTIONS

 Values

-Acquire a resource, run a computation with it, and release it.
+∀ :RT :T :M :R :A :B. (Exceptions :M) (Threads :RT :T :M) ⇒ :M :R * (:R → :M :A) * (:R → :M :B) → :M :BAcquire a resource, run a computation with it, and release it.
 Guarantees that RELEASE-OP will run if ACQUIRE-OP completes.
 If COMPUTATION-OP raises an exception, it will be re-raised after the resource cleans up.
 If ACQUIRE-OP or RELEASE-OP raise an exception, then release is not guaranteed.
-Masks the thread during the entire operation, including the computation.
+RELEASE-OP receives only the acquired resource.
+Concurrent: - Masks the thread before ACQUIRE-OP starts. - Unmasks the thread after RELEASE-OP finishes.

-WARNING: BRACKET-IO-MASKED will *only* cleanup if the raised exception matches :e, or if the computation succeedes.
-To guarantee cleanup after any exception, use BRACKET-IO-MASKED_ Acquire a resource, run a computation with it, and release it.
+∀ :RT :T :M :R :A :B. (Exceptions :M) (Threads :RT :T :M) ⇒ :M :R * (:R * ExitCase → :M :A) * (:R → :M :B) → :M :BAcquire a resource, run a computation with it, and release it.
 Guarantees that RELEASE-OP will run if ACQUIRE-OP completes.
 If COMPUTATION-OP raises an exception, it will be re-raised after the resource cleans up.
 If ACQUIRE-OP or RELEASE-OP raise an exception, then release is not guaranteed.
-Masks the thread during the entire operation, including the computation.
+RELEASE-OP receives both the acquired resource and an ExitCase indicating whether the computation completed successfully (Completed) or errored (Errored).
+Concurrent: - Masks the thread before ACQUIRE-OP starts. - Unmasks the thread after RELEASE-OP finishes.

 Package IO/MUT